 The Origin PC Neuron is impressively customizable.
 And while I can say ours offered impressive CPU performance thanks to an AMD Ryzen 7 2700X, chances are you would customize one differently in some aspect, whether is be cosmetic or functional.
 However, the lack of a dust filter and at the least somewhat noisy fans’ tendency to get noisy at load, even at DC fan mode, are annoying, particularly when competitors at the same price don't have these issues.

 If you’re looking for something with similar specs to our review build, you may also want to check out the $2,399 Corsair Vengeance 5180.
 That machine is neater and easier to upgrade with a dual-chamber design, and doesn’t run as loud.
 It also comes with a 2-year warranty.

-For those who want to configure a desktop to their exact liking, however, the Neuron is a good choice.
+For those who want to configure a desktop to their exact liking, however, the Neuron is a good choice, especially if you can find an Origin PC promo code.
 Just make sure you set your fans to DC mode in the BIOS (if your system doesn't come that way).